Menu

 Click here to learn more about the program, including operational policies such as recertification and reciprocity with other states

-AEOE's Environmental Educator Certification Program is recognized by the North American Association for Environmental Education as an Accredited EE Certification Program.
+AEOE's Environmental Educator Certification Program is accredited by the North American Association for Environmental Education.

 PROGRAM TESTIMONIALS